TouK/nussknacker/docs/developers_guide/StreamingLiteComponents.md

 like union or for-each.
 If custom component depends on the specific effect (e.g. in Streaming-Lite you want to invoke a custom service which returns `Future[_]`), you can use `CapabilityTransformer` provided by `CustomComponentContext` to return desired effect.
-If this component will be used with a different effect, error will be returned by scenarion compiler.
+If this component will be used with a different effect, error will be returned by scenario's compiler.
 See [example](https://github.com/TouK/nussknacker/blob/staging/engine/lite/runtime/src/test/scala/pl/touk/nussknacker/engine/lite/sample.scala#L66) for the details.